 When you go clothes shopping, you pick garments that are the size, fit and fabric for you.
-Mattresses are no different.
-We’ve seen hundreds of reviews for the so-called best mattresses out there, but how do you go about finding the right mattress for you?
+However, mattresses are no different.
+We’ve seen hundreds of reviews for the best mattresses out there, but how do you go about finding the right mattress for you?
 Today, we’re covering the best mattresses for heavy people in 2018.

 People come in all shapes and sizes.
-A 60 year old woman is going to need a different type of mattress to a 35 year old man.
-For heavier people, lots of mattress will be just too soft which at first will cause minor sinking but later down the line can cause a mattress to sag.
-A sagging mattress is a nightmare causing all kinds of problems with temperature and comfort.
+Therefore, a 60 year old woman is going to need a different type of mattress to a 35 year old man.
+For heavier people, lots of mattresses will be just too soft.
+At first, this will cause minor sinking but later down the line the mattress will sag.
+A sagging mattress can be a nightmare and cause all kinds of problems with temperature and comfort.

 Being heavier doesn’t necessarily mean being overweight.
 A 150llb person can be overweight and a 250llb person who is tall or muscular wouldn’t be classed as overweight.
 For that reason, we’re looking exclusively at mattresses that support weights of at least 200llbs.